BenCuff/github-pages-test/docs/data-vis.md

 Throughout this document, citations are given as numbers in square brackets.
 They link to a full reference list which can be found at the end of this document.

-We are currently developing some accessible UKHSA branded colour palettes.
-For now, you may wish to use the Analysis Function palettes.

 ## Introduction

 This guidance is intended as a practical handbook for creating charts and charts.
 It condenses the most relevant Government resources on data visualisation together with the Statistics Production Division's own experience producing official statistics and working with statistics producers.
 While the information on this page is by no means comprehensive, we hope that it provides a useful overview of best practices and how to implement them.